You will learn

 This option is only available in email templates.
 If you use this method to add a countdown timer to your emails, it will continuously count down to the date you specify, no matter when the email is viewed.
 When the timer runs out, it will display zeroes for the day, hour, and minute values.

 For this example, we're going to use a free timer from Sendtric.

 After you create your timer, copy the code shown on the right.
 Then, paste it into the Source area of a text block in your email template.

-You can center you timer by slightly modifying the code snippet that you paste in.
+You can center your timer by slightly modifying the code snippet.
 Click into the text block where you pasted your timer code.
 Click the Source button, and add the following snippet to your image element.

 style="display: block; margin: 0 auto"

 Example of a centered timer from Sendtric:

 Example of a centered timer from CountdownMail: